mihirsingh1/covid-connect/readme.md

 ## How to test?

 This project is built with Flutter, NodeJS and MongoDB.
-The testing machines will require these things set up.
+The testing machine will require the development environment for these set up.

 The server can be started by running:
 ```